-Patriot rifles are durable, accurate, and loaded with features.
-Modern innovations, traditional styling, and the stopping power of 450 Bushmaster rounds combine to keep you in the hunt- whatever the game, whatever the season.
+Available in 14 calibers and in configurations to suit any style, Patriot rifles are durable, accurate, and loaded with features.
+Modern innovations and traditional styling combine to keep you stocked with fresh carryout, season-after-season.

 Mossberg - Makers of dependable, hardworking firearms for more than a century.
+MOSSBER